Search marketing is changing the world. Have you ever used Cortana on your Windows Computer to find a file or document?

 Providing complete and accurate information on your website is a good starting point for ensuring that you have ‘covered most bases’ with your search results, so you can get the results that you need.

-Content and Keywords for Optimizing Your Appliance Repair Website for Voice Searches
+Content and Keywords for Optimizing Your Air Conditioning Repair Company Website or Appliance Repair Website for Voice Searches

 You will need to use a different keyword research strategy to optimize for voice, and you will also have to change the way that you write content on your site.

-How do you get your appliance service website to show up for voice searches?
+How do you get your air conditioning repair or appliance service website to show up for voice searches?

 And what SEO strategies work for voice search?